-Requirements Verification • When the Board Control Subsystem detects a fatal communication failure and detects that the user is on the board, the Board Control Subsystem must command the electronic speed controllers to coast.
-Ensure the board is at an idle state such that the user is on top of the board and the remote is wirelessly connected to the board.
-Then, under normal operating conditions, reach a speed of at least 12 miles per hour via remote throttle input.
-Then, turn off the remote while the user remains on top of the board.
-Confirm that the board coasts and does not attempt to command the electronic speed controllers to halt. • When the Board Control Subsystem detects a fatal communication failure and detects that the user is no longer on the board, the Board Control Sub- system must command the electronic speed controllers to stop.
-Ensure the board is at an idle state such that the user is on top of the board and the remote is wirelessly connected to the board.
-Then, under normal operating conditions, reach a speed of at least 12 miles per hour via remote throttle input.
-Then, the user must safely eject off of the board and turn off the remote.
-Confirm that the board commands the electronic speed controllers to halt. • When the Board Control Subsystem detects that the user is no longer on the board and that the remote dead-man switch is not pressed, the Board Control Subsystem must com- mand the electronic speed controllers to stop.
-Ensure the board is at an idle state such that the user is on top of the board and the remote is wirelessly connected to the board.
-Then, under normal operating conditions, reach a speed of at least 12 miles per hour via remote throttle input.
-Then, the user must safely eject off of the board and release the dead-man switch.
-Confirm that the board commands the electronic speed controllers to halt. • When the Board Control Subsystem detects that the user is no longer on the board and that the remote dead- man switch is pressed, the Board Control Subsystem allows the throt- tle input to take effect up to a max- imum speed of 5 miles per hour or less.
-Ensure the board is at an idle state such that the user is not on top of the board and the remote is wirelessly connected to the board.
-Then apply maximum remote throttle input.
+- Ensure the board is at an idle state such that the user is on top of the board and the remote is wirelessly connected to the board. - Then, under normal operating conditions, reach a speed of at least 12 miles per hour via remote throttle input. - Then, turn off the remote while the user remains on top of the board.
+Confirm that the board coasts and does not attempt to command the electronic speed controllers to halt. - Ensure the board is at an idle state such that the user is on top of the board and the remote is wirelessly connected to the board. - Then, under normal operating conditions, reach a speed of at least 12 miles per hour via remote throttle input. - Then, the user must safely eject off of the board and turn off the remote.
+Confirm that the board begins to decelerate. - Ensure the board is at an idle state such that the user is on top of the board and the remote is wirelessly connected to the board. - Then, under normal operating conditions, reach a speed of at least 12 miles per hour via remote throttle input. - Then, the user must safely eject off of the board and release the dead-man switch.
+Confirm that the board begins to decelerate. - Ensure the board is at an idle state such that the user is not on top of the board and the remote is wirelessly connected to the board. - Then apply maximum remote throttle input.
 Confirm that the maximum speed achievable by the board is no more than 5 miles per hour (i.e. that of walking pace).